 From 2009 to mid-2011, ING launched and is embedding its Customer Care/ Customer Suitability programme.
-The main objective of the Customer Suitability programme was to structurally assess globally existing products, services and advice processes available to Retail, Mid-Corporate and Small and Medium Enterprises clients.
+The main objective of the Customer Suitability programme was to structurally assess globally existing products, services and advice processes available to Retail, Small and Medium Enterprises and Mid-Corporate clients.
+Mid 2012 an updated guidance on accompanying the Customer Golden Rules has been launched for further embedding within Mid Corporate business.